 Can you make shredded coconut from coconut flakes ?

-Meaning that a small amount of coconut flakes are just gonna fly around the interior, without actually ever getting shred.
-What you can do with a smaller amount is to finely chop them in a cutting board.
+Meaning that a small amount of coconut flakes are just gonna fly around the interior, without actually ever getting shredded.
+What you can do with a smaller amount is to finely chop them on a cutting board.
 As fine as your knife and patience will allow.